DerekPascarella/UniversalDreamcastPatcher/README.md

 1. Select the **Build Patch** tab.
 2. Next to **Original disc image**, click "Browse..." and select the unpatched .gdi, .cue, or .chd.
 3. Next to **Modified disc image**, click "Browse..." and select the patched .gdi, .cue, or .chd.
 4. In the **Patch filename** field, type the desired name for the DCP patch.
-Note that the base filename of the DCP will be used when the patching application generates the patched GDI (e.g., a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").
+Note that the base filename of the DCP will be used when the patching application generates the patched disc image (e.g., a patch file named "My Game (v1.0).dcp" will result in a patched GDI folder named "My Game (v1.0) [GDI]").
 5. Next to **Output folder**, click "Browse..." and select where the DCP should be written.
 6. (Optional) Use the **IP.BIN customization** section to bundle a custom `IP.BIN` with the patch.
 In many cases, patch developers won't bother with this step, but there are several advantages in enabling these options:
    * **Region-Free** - Patched disc image (output) can be booted on any ODE or emulator, regardless of region setting, and without enabling region-free options within the ODE or emulator itself.